zulip/zulip/docs/markdown.md

 implementation because it doesn't support doing the 3rd party API queries required to render tweets nicely.

+The function `echo.contains_bugdown` is used by the frontend for testing whether the message contains any syntax that cannot be rendered by the frontend (e.g. links to tweets, which need something to query the Twitter API).
+The function `echo.apply_markdown` is used for the actual rendering.

+The Python-Markdown is tested for compatibility via `zerver/tests/test_bugdown.py`.
+The methods echo.contains_bugdown and echo.apply_markdown are tested in `frontend_tests/node_tests/echo.js`.
+Test fixture data in `zerver/fixtures/bugdown-data.json` is preferred for new tests, since it is automatically tested in both the test_bugdown and echo.js test suites.

-I should note that the below documentation is based on a comparison with original Markdown, not newer Markdown variants like CommonMark.
+Note that the below documentation is based on a comparison with original Markdown, not newer Markdown variants like CommonMark.

 ## Zulip's Markdown philosophy